kyawzinhtett/portalpal/README.md

 2. Episode Exploration:

-- View: Access information about different episodes of the series, including episode names and summaries.
+- View: Access information about different episodes of the series, including episode names and air dates.
 - Filtering: Filter characters based on the episodes in which they appear, providing a convenient way to explore character connections within specific episodes.

 3. Location Exploration: